Table of Contents:

 For now, go up to your browser’s address bar and add the following to the end of your URL:

 So your URL would look like this:

-What this will do is force Social Warfare to fetch the most current numbers, instead of the previous cached versions.
+This will force Social Warfare to fetch the most current numbers instead of the previously cached versions.